 Step Two: Take Back the Territory

 Since we all have limited amounts of motivation in the tank, most organizing experts recommend you start in the most problematic area of the house first.
-Once that is tip top, move to the next most needful room.
+Once that is tip-top, move to the room that needs the next most attention.
 Rinse and repeat!

 Step Three: Call in Reinforcements

 Sometimes a fresh batch of recruits is just what’s needed when energy or motivation flag.
-As our social circles open up again post-Covid, now is the time to ask for help from family and friends to complete that final push.
+Now is the time to ask for help from family and friends to complete that final push.

-Decluttering your home doesn’t need to seem so daunting when you have a plan in place and Ipromise you, it will be worth the time and effort not, for the reward of relaxing later!
+Decluttering your home doesn’t need to seem so daunting when you have a plan in place.
+I promise you it will be worth the time and effort, for the reward of relaxing later!

 About the Author

 Sharon Parenteau is Sales Representative with Keller Williams Referred Realty and abTrusted Partner at Viive Planning.
 She is the Founder of SMART Realty Solutions and specializes in transitioning 55+ Homeowners.
-For our lucky Viive POV readers, Sharon would like to make the following special offers:
+Visit the SMART website to request your booklet version of this blog post, and to sign up for Sharon's 30-Day Decluttering Challenge.

 Related Posts